anabelena/Ecommerce-G15/README.md

 # ECOMMERCE-G15

-An html mockup developed for a Fullstack bootcamp project.
+An html mockup developed for a Fullstack bootcamp

 ## Tools & Frameworks